March 18, 2025

 Think About Water Needs

-Established nasturtiums are somewhat drought-tolerant and prefer their soil to dry out between waterings.
-Pairing them with plants that need consistent moisture can lead to problems.
+Established nasturtiums like the soil to dry out between waterings.
+Planting them with plants that need more moisture can lead to problems.

 Use Containers for Control

-If you’re determined to grow nasturtiums near incompatible plants, consider planting them in containers.
-This gives you more control over their growing conditions and prevents competition between root systems.
+If you have to grow nasturtiums near plants they’ll clash with then you can always plant them in containers.
+This gives you more control over the conditions and stops any fighting between the roots.

 Plan for Succession

-Nasturtiums are annuals that will eventually die back after flowering and setting seed.
+Nasturtiums are annuals that will eventually die back after flowering.
 Plan for this by having other plants ready to fill in when they’re done for the season.

 Final Thoughts

-The key to success with nasturtiums is understanding their needs and respecting their quirks.
-They don’t want rich soil, they don’t want to be crowded, and they certainly don’t want to compete with aggressive neighbors.
+Like people some plants just don’t get along well together but others bring out the best in each other.
+With nasturtiums what you have to do is understand what they need and respecting their quirks.
+They don’t want rich soil, they don’t want to be crowded and they definitely don’t want to fight with their neighbors.

-And of course, every garden is different, and what works in mine might not work exactly the same in yours.
-The joy of gardening is in the experimentation and discovery – so don’t be afraid to try new combinations and see what works best in your unique growing conditions.
+And of course every garden is different, and what works in mine might not work exactly the same in yours.
+What’s so great about gardening is the experimentation and discovery – so don’t be afraid to try new combinations and see what works best for you.

 Leave a Reply